 This technology has undergone extensive testing and at-sea deployments since 2015, first in a Buzzards Bay, Massachusetts estuary and, independently, in a University of South Florida station in a Gulf Coast Bayou.
 These both involved year-long deployments, and intercomparisons with other techniques of antifouling.

-The improvements that the chlorine microshield provides over other antifouling methods are: durability over long deployments (> 1 year), low power consumption and large area protection.
+The improvements that the Chlorine Microshield provides over other antifouling methods are: durability over long deployments (> 1 year), low power consumption, large area and full-instrument protection.

 508 564 4404,